alphagov/govuk-taxonomy-supervised-learning/README.md

 |DATADIR|Path to the directory storing the data|`./data` (relative to the root of the repository -- you may need to set an absolute path)|
 |LOGGING_CONFIG|Path to the logging configuration file|`./python/logging.conf` (relative to the root of the repository -- you may need to set an absolute path)|
 |S3BUCKET|Path of the S3 bucket in which the data are stored.|s3://buod-govuk-taxonomy-supervised-learning|

+## Preparing your python environment

+The Makefile assumes that the `python3` command is pointing to the correct distribution of python, which was 3.4.6 in development.
+To install the correct package dependencies run `make init` from the project root.

 ## Getting the data